 Additionally, the FDA may modify or enhance trial requirements, which may affect enrollment.
 For example, in August 2023, the FDA published a guidance document, "Informed Consent, Guidance for IRBs, Clinical Investigators, and Sponsors," which supersedes past guidance and finalizes draft guidance on informed consent.
-Further, in December 2023, FDA published a final rule, "Institutional Review Board Waiver or Alteration of Informed Consent for Minimal Risk Clinical Investigations," which allows exceptions from informed consent requirements when a clinical investigation poses no more than minimal risk to the human subject and includes appropriate safeguards to protect the rights, safety, and welfare of human subjects.
-The FDA's new guidance and rulemaking present evolving requirements for informed consent which may affect recruitment and retention of patients in clinical trials.
+The FDA's new guidance presents evolving requirements for informed consent which may affect recruitment and retention of patients in clinical trials.
 Effects on recruitment and retention of patients may hinder or delay a clinical trial and could cause a significant setback to an applicable program.